 It has been quite awhile since I bought my ArtBin, so one just like it may be harder to find, but I have seen some cases that have compartments and a slide out tray to arrange your tools.
 This one I found has all of the above, plus a nice latch on the front to secure it and a carrying handle.

 I got tired of digging through my things and finding my clay, paint, tissue paper, etc., etc., all together was too chaotic, so I got busy changing that.
 With most tools made for sculpting, you don’t have to worry about bristles getting smooshed or anything, so the best strategy is a product like I am using here with designated slots that can separate the ones that do certain tasks.

 In the bottom, I keep all my clay blocks and other bulkier tools.
 And better yet, it slides out all the way, and collapses, and then contracts back to go anywhere you need.

 Thanks for letting me show you how to “brush up” artistically here!
 I know from experience that it is easy to get careless and let a brush get slightly damaged and hard to get it back in tip-top shape.
 You took the plunge and bought high-quality brushes with the intent of them lasting long, now give them the security and protection they deserve.

-Now you know exactly how to store your art brushes – enjoy your newfound, chaos-free painting ease and flow!
+Now you know exactly how to store your art brushes and other tools – enjoy your newfound, chaos-free painting ease and flow!